Sh1r0ko11/Sh1r0ko11/README.md

 ### I build when I’m curious

 - Side projects that solve tiny, real problems.
-- Occasional security research—mostly to understand how things fail.
+- Occasional security research mostly to understand how things fail.
 - Open-source when it’s useful to others.

 ---